auth0/symfony/README.md

   # Token validations to run during JWT decoding:
   validations:
-    # The AZP claim is checked against the value of jwt_auth.client_id by default.
+    # Validate AUD claim against a value, such as an API identifier.
 Set to false to skip.
+Defaults to jwt_auth.audience.
-    azp: "%env(AUTH0_CLIENT_ID)%"
+    aud: "%env(AUTH0_API_AUDIENCE)%"
-    # The AUD claim is checked against the value of jwt_auth.audience by default.
+    # Validate the AZP claim against a value, such as a client ID.
 Set to false to skip.
+Defaults to false.
-    aud: "%env(AUTH0_API_AUDIENCE)%"
+    azp: "%env(AUTH0_CLIENT_ID)%"
     # Maximum age (in seconds) since the auth_time of the token.
 Set to false to skip.
+Defaults to false.
-    max_age: null
+    max_age: 3600
-    # Clock tolerance (in seconds) for the token age checks.
-Defaults to 60.
-Must be an integer value.
+    # Clock tolerance (in seconds) for token expiration checks.
+Requires an integer value.
+Defaults to 60 seconds.
     leeway: 60
 ```